Waikato Update Posted by Posted by Default Admin on 11 December 2020 Posted on: 11 December 2020

 Comments

-By Sanette Marx (8 days ago)
+By Sanette Marx (8 months ago)

 I need support for my 19 year old special needs daughter.
 I am a single parent, working full time and struggle with getting the right support for my daughter in the afternoons after school.
 Can anyone please help?